PelionIoT/mbed-cloud-sdk-dotnet/ConsoleExamples/README.md

 ## Prerequisites (Mac)
 * Mono (Latest version can be downloaded from [here](http://www.mono-project.com/download/))
-* Nuget (Exectuable can be found [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe))
+* Nuget (Executable can be found [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe))

 ## Building Examples (Windows)
 1. Clone the reposotory.
 2. Open the solution (.sln) file in Visual Studio.
 3. Right click on the ConsoleExamples project and set as startup project.
 4. Click 'Start Debugging' to launch the application.
-This will build and restore dependencies automaticaly.
+This will build and restore dependencies automatically.

 ## Building Examples (Mac)
 1. Clone the repository.